bsmayer/httpclient.js/README.md

 # Contribute

-If you like this library and idea, you can help us implementing new features and finding bugs.
-Feel free to send a PR and open issues releated to your problem.
+If you like this library and idea, you can help us implementing new features and finding bugs (or at least give us a star).
+Feel free to send a PR and open new issues.

-Special thanks to **@wesleyegberto** who created a version of this library for .NET Core.
+Special thanks to __@wesleyegberto__ who created a version of this library for .NET Core.

 Github: https://github.com/wesleyegberto